AdrianaCh87/Test-Scores-in-California/README.md

 The number of students by county who signed up to take the ACT:
 ![](images/Fig7_act_test_takers_by_county.png)

-The number of test takers by county who met the ACT benchmark score:
+The number of test takers by county who score at least 21, the average ACT score:
 ![](images/Fig8_act_meet_benchmark_county.png)

 The distribution of ACT scores for each county: